Relax and unwind at the end of a long day with this home blended, fragrant, and soothing Lavender Tea. Also delicious as an afternoon tea.

 This has been an extremely wet and cold spring.
 In years past, vegetable plots would be sprouting and flower beds a riot of colors by this time.
 Not so this year.
 Most people are still huddled indoors.
 Even the crocuses, daffodils, and tulips are out later than usual.
 While April showers bring May flowers, showers in May will drown the flowers. 😥

-Lavender is calming and soothing.
+Lavender is soothing and calming.
 Combined with tea, it is a real treat for the senses.
-This delicious and fragrant tea was adapted from The Pleasures of Tea and is a perfect with my Lavender Almond Cookies.
+This delicious and fragrant tea was adapted from The Pleasures of Tea and is a perfect taken with these Lavender Almond Cookies.

 - Warm up the teapot by pouring in boiling water until half full.
 Set aside for 3 to 4 minutes.
 Discard the water.